Uncovering conformal symmetry in the $3D$ Ising transition: State-operator correspondence from a fuzzy sphere regularization: Details of numerical data

 \section{Details of numerical data}

-In this section, we present the data of energy spectra which are organized by the good quantum numbers and conformal multiplets of various primary fields, e.g. $\epsilon$ (Tab. \ref{tab:epsilon}), $\epsilon'$ (Tab. \ref{tab:epsilonp}), $\epsilon_{\mu_1,\mu_2,\mu_3,\mu_4}$ (Tab. \ref{tab:epsilonL4}), $\sigma$ (Tab. \ref{tab:sigma}), $\sigma'$ (Tab. \ref{tab:sigmap}), $\sigma_{\mu_1\mu_2}$ (Tab. \ref{tab:sigmaL2}), $T_{\mu_1\mu_2}$ (Tab. \ref{tab:EMT}).
+In this section, we present the data of energy spectra which are organized by the good quantum numbers and conformal multiplet of various primary fields, e.g. $\epsilon$ (Tab. \ref{tab:epsilon}), $\epsilon'$ (Tab. \ref{tab:epsilonp}), $T_{\mu_1\mu_2}$ (Tab. \ref{tab:EMT}), $T_{\mu_1\mu_2}'$ (Tab. \ref{tab:EMTp}), $\epsilon_{\mu_1,\mu_2,\mu_3,\mu_4}$ (Tab. \ref{tab:epsilonL4}), $\sigma$ (Tab. \ref{tab:sigma}), $\sigma'$ (Tab. \ref{tab:sigmap}), $\sigma_{\mu_1\mu_2}$ (Tab. \ref{tab:sigmaL2}), and $\sigma_{\mu_1\mu_2\mu_3}$ (Tab. \ref{tab:sigmaL3}).
 For comparison, we also list the results from conformal boostrap (CB) method \cite{Ising_CB,RMP_CB}.
 These data are used for plotting Fig. \ref{fig:multiplet}.
 For the primary fields, the discrepancies are really small ( $<1.6\%$).
 Generally, fields with higher energies (conformal weights) have larger discrepancies, which is attributed to the finite-size effect.
+We add that these detailed data also gives a good quantification for the numerical error without inputting other results such as numerical bootstrap.
+The idea is that, since the conformal symmetry predicts the integer spacings between primaries and their descendants, we can examine how good is this preserved in our spectrum.
+Based on this we can give a conservative estimate for numerical errors of primiaries and low lying descendants, which are $3\%$ relative errors.
+A rigorous error analysis based on the finite size scaling and off-critical behavior will be interesting for the future work.

 Another interesting point is that, we identify almost perfect state-operator correspondence in surprisingly small system sizes.
-In the main text, we only present the numerical data at a given system size, i.e. $N=16$, which is the largest system size that we have reached using ED.
-Here, to further elucidate that the numerical findings indeed reflect the physics in the thermodynamic limit, in Fig. \ref{sfig:scaling_primary} we plot scaling dimensions of primary operators obtained on different system sizes from $N=8$ to $N=16$.
+In the main text, we only present the numerical data at a given system size, i.e. $N=16$, which is the largest system size that we can reach using ED.
+Here, to further elucidate that the numerical findings indeed reflect the physics in the thermodynamic limit, we show the energy spectra on different system sizes.
+In Fig. \ref{sfig:scaling_primary}, we show the energy spectra obtained on different system sizes from $N=8$ to $N=16$.
 As one can see that, the energies on \textit{all} system sizes match the prediction of 3D CFT quite well.

+Finally, as we discussed in the main text, one of the most surprising aspects of the fuzzy sphere scheme is that the IR CFT emerges in incredibly small system sizes.
+The best illustration is the observation that our model with only $N=4$ spins (electrons) (Tab.~\ref{tab:N4}) already produces 6 primaries and the approximate conformal invariance.
+All calculations can be done on the laptop, where the $N=16$ spins requires around 16G memory, and the computation took around 30 minutes on a M1 Macbook.